ErpNetDocs/tech/modules/projects/agile/configuration-and-structure/main-setup/user-states.md

 While System States represent the standard process flow, User States allow teams to extend these phases with more granular sub-stages that match their internal procedures, providing better visibility and control over the actual status of work.

 **For example:**
-The System State **“Consider”** may include user-defined sub-states such as:
+The System State **"Consider"** may include user-defined sub-states such as:
-“Needs a meeting”, “For approval” and “Needs clarification”.
+"Needs a meeting", "For approval" and "Needs clarification".

 These User States appear as **dropdown options** on the Case form, allowing the user to specify the exact sub-stage of the work.